-Now, before we go any further, it must be said: Don’t forget to make a reservation!
+Best Mother's Day brunch in Collin County If you’d like to celebrate the moms in your life (or celebrate yourself!) with an out-of-the-house brunch, we’ve got you covered.
+Before we go any further, it must be said: Don’t forget to make a reservation.
 If you’re going out for brunch on Mother’s Day, you’re gonna need one.

 Barney’s Brunch House | Frisco

-Barney’s might not have the high-concept interior design of some of the other places on this list, but their brunch stands on its own.
+Barney’s might not have the high-concept interior design of some of the other places on this list, but the brunch stands on its own.
 It’s LITERALLY in the name.
-And they’ve won readers’ choice for “Best Brunch” in The Dallas Morning News.
+And it has the distinction of winning readers’ choice for “Best Brunch” in The Dallas Morning News.
 Our advice?
 Get a pancake sampler and do a taste test with your group!
-MENU HERE.
+Menu here.